Belarus: UN chief following post-election developments ‘with great concern’

 Thousands were arrested in the protests, which continued for a second night, international media reported on Monday.

-UN chief António Guterres has urged all relevant parties to avoid actions that would further enflame tensions, and to approach the issues in the spirit of dialogue.
+UN chief António Guterres has urged all relevant parties to avoid actions that would further inflame tensions and to approach the issues in the spirit of dialogue.

 "The Secretary-General calls on the Belarusian authorities to show maximum restraint and to ensure full respect for the rights of freedom of expression, peaceful assembly and association", Mr Dujarric told journalists.